duokobia/films_and_models/README.md

 # How to use the web application

 From the landing page, click on any of the tabs in the navigation bar to go to their respective pages.
-These pages each contains cards with brief information about what their names connote.
-For example, clicking on the 'Models' tab takes you to a new page that displays available models inside cards in grid form.
-To get more details about each model, click on the 'details' button in each card.
-This will take you to another page where details on the model clicked is displayed.
+Each page contains either a table or card with heading giving information about the page's content.
+For example, clicking on the 'Models' tab takes you to a new page with heading "Models and their details".
+Clicking on each details button re-route you to a page that displays the model's details in a card.
+You can click on the links to find out more as described by each link.

-While in the desired page, you will see a couple of related films displayed below the model details.
-Hover your cursor on them to find out each link.
-Click on any of the links to find out more information about the film described in the link.

 You can switch to any page desired at anytime using the navigation tab.